Student Support Services

 Students who have a disability or require accommodations are encouraged to contact the Syracuse University Office of Disability Services to register at the beginning of every semester.
 Students will be asked to submit the necessary paperwork directly to that office to determine what accommodations they qualify for.
 The Office of Disability Services will also work with students who:

 - may need short term accommodations due to health-related reasons

 - need assistance in determining whether an accommodation is warranted.
 (Please Note- there are additional fees for testing)

 If you are not sure whether you are eligible to receive accommodations and/or are not sure how to navigate this process, you are welcome to speak with a Student Affairs staff member at any time.
 The Office of Student Affairs does not determine accommodation eligibility.

 Student Absence Notification

-When a student, family member, or faculty/staff member makes a request for a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of Student Affairs can provide appropriate notifications and support services as requested by the student and/or College community.
+When a student, family member, or faculty/staff member makes a request for or notification of a student’s temporary, short-term, or unknown length of time absence from the College due to illness, emergency, or other critical incident, the Office of Student Affairs can provide appropriate notifications and support services as requested by the student and/or College community.
 Absences which warrant such responses may include, but are not limited to: personal illness, personal injury, alleged victim of a crime, or death of a family member or close friend.
 ESF does not have an excused absence policy.
 Instructors will set individual absence policies in their course syllabus.
 Please note that in some instances, documentation verifying absence may be requested.